🔄

 Why Traction Matters

 Traction is the friction between wheels (or shoes) and the ramp.
 Without adequate friction, gravity takes over—especially on an incline.
+High-traction surfaces ensure that power chair motors can "bite" into the ramp and manual users don't slide backward.

 What to Look For